Tuna White Bean Salad (Mediterranean white bean salad)

 Mediterranean White Bean Salad

-White beans anchor this salad with a soft, slightly mealy texture that delivers real satiety, while diced cucumber and tomato bring moisture and fresh acidity to the mild legume base.
-Black olives contribute a briny, savory depth that pairs naturally with the simple lemon-and-olive-oil dressing, and finely chopped parsley brightens the bowl with herbal fragrance.
-Red onion is sliced thin enough that its bite stays subtle rather than overpowering.
-The entire salad is no-cook and comes together in fifteen minutes; a short rest before serving allows the beans to absorb the dressing and develop fuller flavor.
+White beans anchor this salad with a soft, slightly mealy texture that makes the dish genuinely satisfying without relying on meat or grains.
+Diced cucumber and tomato bring moisture and fresh acidity to the mild legume base, while black olives add a briny, savory depth that pairs naturally with the simple lemon-and-olive-oil dressing.
+Finely chopped parsley brightens the bowl with herbal fragrance, and red onion is sliced thin enough that only a whisper of its sharpness remains, leaving room for everything else to come through.
+The entire salad requires no cooking and comes together in under fifteen minutes.
+Letting it rest for twenty to thirty minutes before serving allows the dressing to work into the beans and noticeably rounds out the flavor.
+Choosing an olive variety with dense, firm flesh like Kalamata adds a satisfying chew to every forkful, and a small spoon of Dijon mustard whisked into the dressing smooths the acidity into something rounder.

 Quinoa Salad